rickardwarfvinge/Powershell/README.md

-# Powershell
+# PowerShell Repository
-Various PowerShell functions and scripts where i publish all my public scripts.
+Welcome to my repository where i publish all my public functions and scripts.
 Please feel free to contribute.